patheros/PathSetManuals/modules/GlassPane.md

 # Glass Pane
 ![Image of GlassPane module](../images/GlassPane.png)

-Glass Pane is a network sequencer where the patch cables control which step folows another.
+Glass Pane is a network sequencer where the patch cables control which step follows another.
 With it you can have randomness, branching, and even simple arpeggiation.

 ## Quick Start